PhilippHeuer/wordpress-heroku/README.md

 This project also uses a modern boilerplate for easy management of plugins.
 [Bedrock](https://roots.io/bedrock/) is a modern WordPress stack that helps you get started with the best development tools and project structure.

-The heroku configuraiton in this project only uses free resources.
-You can upgrade those after deployment if needed.
+The heroku configuration in this project only uses free resources, but you can upgrade them after deployment.

 ## Technology
  * WordPress 4.7.2